Agoric/documentation/main/getting-started/intro-zoe.md

 ### For Users ###

-**Zoe is safer.** Traditionally, putting digital assets in a smart contract has risked losing them.
+**Zoe is safer.** Traditionally, putting digital assets in a smart contract has carried the risk of losing them.
 But Zoe guarantees you get either what you wanted or a full refund of the assets you put in.
 You will never leave a contract empty-handed, even if the smart contract is buggy or malicious.